arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/opta/tutorials/getting-started/content.md

 ## Conclusion

 This tutorial went through the basics of the Opta™ device.
-Now you know how to program the LEDs of the PLC, use the user-programmable button to create additional modes and features, program the relays and read the digital and analog inputs.
+Now you know how to program the LEDs of the PLC, use the user-programmable button to create additional modes and features, program the relays, and read the digital and analog inputs.
 With the additional connection of the Opta™ to the Arduino Cloud, Opta™ can be programmed online, create HMI interfaces accessible on any device, and even be updated through an OTA using professional encryption security.

 ### Next Steps